the main Central Park Church of Christ page.

 9 and 10

-They say that He is worthy because He was “esphages” (slaughtered) to “egorasas” (purchase, as 'to redeem') them to God by His Blood “haimati” out of every “race, tongue, people, and nation”.
+They say that He is worthy because He was "esphages" (slaughtered) to "egorasas" (purchase, as 'to redeem') them to God by His "haimati" (Blood) out of every "race, tongue, people, and nation".

-He “epoiesas” (constructed or made) them for GOD a “basileian” (realm) and “hiereis” (priests) that will “basileusousin” (reign) on the earth.
+HE "epoiesas" (constructed or made) them for the "theo" (GOD) "ego" (me / us) a "basileian" (realm) and "hiereis" (priests) that will "basileusousin" (reign) on the earth.

 11

-Remember that tangent we had about some numbers in Revelation that aren't meant to be taken at face value but mean, essentially “beyond count”?
-You're there.
+Remember that tangent we had about some numbers in Revelation that aren't meant to be taken at face value but mean, essentially "beyond count"?
+We're there.
 God knows how many angels there are, nobody else does.
-This is also the answer to the old, meaningless question about “angels on the head of a pin”.
+This is also the answer to the old, meaningless question about "angels on the head of a pin".

 12